vmware-tanzu/community-edition/docs/site/content/docs/edge/solutions-secure-ingress.md

     curl -H 'Host: sample.example.com' aca8e02fba5614ce0b828f234f4f404f-1196576133.eu-west-1.elb.amazonaws.com
     ```

+    You should see the same output as before.
+However, this time we are ensuring that a response is received using the proper hostname.

-1. Contour provides an advanced resource type called [HttpProxy](https://projectcontour.io/docs/v1.18.1/config/fundamentals/) that provides [some benefits over Ingress](https://projectcontour.io/docs/v1.18.1/config/fundamentals/#key-httpproxy-benefits) resources.
+1. *(Optional)* Contour provides an advanced resource type called [HttpProxy](https://projectcontour.io/docs/v1.20.1/config/fundamentals/) that provides [some benefits over Ingress](https://projectcontour.io/docs/v1.18.1/config/fundamentals/#key-httpproxy-benefits) resources.

-    You will replace your ingress with the corresponding version of HTTPProxy.
+    You can replace your ingress with the corresponding version of HTTPProxy if you prefer to use this type of resource, although this is not needed.

     ```shell
     kubectl delete ingress sample -n sample